DBR, EMDR, and somatic therapy: a balanced comparison

 restore agency and choice

-DBR, EMDR, and somatic therapies all care about this.
-They just use different routes.
+DBR, EMDR, and somatic therapies all care about these things.
+They simply take different routes.

 DBR in a nutshell

-Deep Brain Reorienting (DBR) focuses on the earliest shock sequence — especially the orienting response and the body’s first threat reflex.
+Deep Brain Reorienting (DBR) focuses on the earliest shock sequence — especially the orienting response and the body’s first reflex to threat.

 In practice, DBR often: